BragdonD/makefile/README.md

 - `-fno-exceptions`: remove c++ exceptions.
 - `-fno-rtti`: remove run time informations

+## Run the project
+After running the makefile you can run the following command to run your project : `.\bin\main`
+WARNING: `main` is just the name given to the output program if you rename it then the command change too.

+## Reminder
+Since a makefile is not the same as an IDE you need to save the files yourself!!!!!

 ## Resolve some bugs
 Recently when running those makefile i come with the follow errors :
 ```